Eric Delaney: Career

-The largest gong in the collection was 7' in diameter, one of only three of that size commissioned by Delaney made by a collaboration between two manufacturers, Percussion Plus and UFIP (strenuous to play, and rarely used).
-Sometime after its manufacture he found that the huge size of his gong prohibited its use in some venues as it would not fit through a standard doorway, he approached the original manufacturers to reduce the size of the gong which they were unable to do due to already being hammered and shaped.
-He therefore engaged the services of someone with an angle grinder and had them cut the gong down to a more practical 74" so that it could be more easily transported.
-One of the gongs went to the US (location unknown), one went to La Scala theatre in Milan and his own cut down gong remains in the UK; his twin-bass drum kits would sit on a one-off revolving stage built for Delaney by British Turntables, whose usual clients were railways wanting to turn locomotives.
-The drum kit and timpani were internally lit by 60w light bulbs, however Delaney (famed for the 'Permanent Tour'), had a reluctance to invest in drum cases for his high mileage, heavily customized drums, relying instead on woollen blankets and especially careful (and caring) roadies.
+The largest gong in the collection was 7" in diameter, one of only three of that size commissioned by Delaney, made by a collaboration between two manufacturers, Percussion Plus and UFIP (strenuous to play, and rarely used).
+Sometime after its manufacture, he found that the huge size of the gong prohibited its use in some venues, as it would not fit through a standard doorway; he approached the original manufacturers to reduce its size, which they were unable to do due to it already being hammered and shaped.
+He therefore engaged the services of someone with an angle grinder, and had them cut the gong down to a more practical 74" so that it could be more easily transported.
+One of the gongs went to the US (location unknown), one went to La Scala theatre in Milan, and his own cut-down gong remains in the UK; his twin-bass drum kits would sit on a one-off revolving stage built for Delaney by British Turntables, whose usual clients were railways wanting to turn locomotives.
+The drum kit and timpani were internally lit by 60 watt light bulbs; however, Delaney (famed for the 'Permanent Tour'), had a reluctance to invest in drum cases for his high mileage, heavily customized drums, relying instead on woollen blankets and especially careful (and caring) roadies.

-Away from the pyrotechnics and showmanship, Delaney would occasionally be found behind a minimal kit, sitting in with a jazz quartet, and letting others take the spotlight; 1990s onward, he would also make guest appearances with bands across the UK.
-Another facet of his work, far removed from the glitterball and screaming trumpets, was his playing on the soundtrack of the Longest Day, where Delaney's snare opens the movie.
+Away from the pyrotechnics and showmanship, Delaney would occasionally be found behind a minimal kit, sitting in with a jazz quartet, and letting others take the spotlight; from the 1990s onward, he would also make guest appearances with bands across the UK.
+Another facet of his work, far removed from the glitterball and screaming trumpets, was his playing on the soundtrack of The Longest Day, in which Delaney's snare opens the movie.